 Curb appeal is an important component to keep in mind when trying to catch the eye of a prospective tenant.
 The visual appeal of a property definitely comes into play when a tenant is considering multiple properties.
-Factors that effect curb appeal include; landscaping, paint, exterior features such as rock work, decorative shingles, or shutters, and of course cleanliness.
+Factors that affect curb appeal include; landscaping, paint, exterior features such as rock work, decorative shingles, or shutters, and of course cleanliness.
 Because the exterior of the home is the first and the last thing your prospects will see making a good impression is vital.

 Paint is one of those products that you don’t want to skimp on the quality.
 Purchasing a quality paint product in most cases will give you more value for your money in the long run.
 The key when choosing paint is to look at the service life of the paint being used.
 If your paint lasts 20 years instead of 10 and requires less maintenance in the form of touch ups then that is a substantial value in which you should consider the cost of not only the paint but the painter as well.
-Choosing a higher quality paint not only protects the surface of the home better but it also is more resistant to scratching, peeling, extreme weather, dirt accumulation, and fading which all negatively effect curb appeal.
+Choosing a higher quality paint not only protects the surface of the home better but it also is more resistant to scratching, peeling, extreme weather, dirt accumulation, and fading which all negatively affect curb appeal.

 What’s “in style”